 | Deployment sequencing | ✓ |

-Once decision rights are distributed, the functional unit changes.
+Once decision rights move, the functional unit changes with them.
 Traditional teams ran on a PM-Engineer dyad: PM writes, engineer builds.
-In an agentic team, the functional unit is a trio: PM (intent), Engineer (judgment), Agent (execution).
+In an agentic team, the unit is a trio.
+PM owns intent.
+Engineer owns judgment.
+Agent owns execution.

-Each role has a distinct job.
-The PM's work is upstream: provide crisp problem definitions, measurable success criteria, and the business context that makes scope decisions sensible.
+Each has a distinct job.
+The PM works upstream: crisp problem definitions, measurable success criteria, the business context that makes scope decisions sensible.
 Not a requirements document — a context document.
-What would a good outcome look like in 30 days?
-What's the non-negotiable?
+What does a good outcome look like in 30 days?
+What's non-negotiable?
 What's the acceptable failure mode the team can learn from?

 The agent's job is execution: code generation, test creation, PR submission, documentation updates.
 Agents don't need product judgment.
 They need clear task boundaries and verification criteria.
 That's the engineer's domain to define, not the PM's.

 The Codex team's 40:1 ratio works because the one PM operates exclusively at Tier 1.
-During bug triage sessions, they process over 100 issues in an hour using Codex itself — not writing fix specs, but determining which problems matter and in what order.[1]
+During bug triage sessions, they process over 100 issues in an hour using Codex itself — not writing fix specs, but deciding which problems matter and in what order.[1]
 The 40 engineers own everything below that priority signal.
-The PM provides the direction; the engineers amplify it through agents at a scale one person could never manage directly.
+The PM provides the direction.
+The engineers amplify it through agents at a scale no one person could manage directly.

 Attending sprint ceremonies focused on execution progress rather than outcome progress